ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/deploy-facebook-connector.md

    ![](media/FBCimage7.png)

-8. Create new secret
+8. Create a new secret.
+In the description box, type **APISecretKey** and then choose an expiration period.

     ![](media/FBCimage8.png)

-9. Copy the client secret and save it to a text file or other storage location.
-You’ll use this client secret in a later step.
+9. Copy the value of the APISecretKey secret and save it to a text file or other storage location.
+You’ll use this secret in later steps.

    ![](media/FBCimage9.png)